stem-piano/stem-piano-g-main/documentation/component_manual.md

 Small circuit board to adjust the pedal voltage.
 See details section below.
 Actual PLS size compared to IPS is smaller than shown in figure.

+* Solder a 7-connection pin header at J2 on the top side of the circuit board.
+* Solder a 7-connection socket header at J1 on the bottom side of the circuit board.
+* Solder 7500 ohm 0805 surface mount resistors for R1, R2, and R3.

 ![pls00](./diagrams/pls00.png)

 ### 3 - Sets of firmware.